I WAS THE OTHER DISCIPLE (John 18:16; 20:2-8).

 Follow me for a while, perhaps for three weeks; that is all.
 Think of me as the boy of a wealthy family from Jerusalem that set out of curiosity to meet men like John the Baptist and Jesus of Nazareth.
 That is how I met Andrew and John.
 Andrew induced me to share my five loaves and two fish with Jesus and five thousand people.
 I invited Andrew and his friends to stay at our home when they came to Jerusalem.
 He took me up on it and Jesus with His followers had their last meal in my mother’s banquet room.
-I was acquainted with the priests, the leaders and the Romans.
+I was acquainted with the priests, the leaders, and the Romans.
 They all had business with us.
-I knew what Judas was doing and was in the garden of Gethsemane when he betrayed our teacher.
-I saw Jesus pray, and His disciples sleep.
+I knew what Judas was doing and I was in the Garden of Gethsemane when Judas betrayed Jesus, our Teacher.
+I saw Jesus pray, and as His disciples slept.
 I escaped naked when they were apprehended.
 Who do you think let Peter inside the High Priest’s Courtyard and home?
 Who was it that gathered the disciples after they had scattered when our Lord was tried and crucified?
 Only one had followed Jesus from a distance and then he denied his Lord three-times, he too left.
-Who was left as a witness to what was being done to Jesus by the Jewish leaders and the Romans?
+Who was left as a witness to what was being done to Jesus by the Jewish leaders and by the Romans?
 That leaves only me, the other disciple.

 Turn to the last scene of Jesus’ life.
 I was there for the duration of the three hours that Jesus hung on the cross before He died.
 I heard Him cry out in Aramaic, “My God, my God, why have you forsaken me?”
 I saw a merciful person trying to offer Jesus a pain-killing drink.
 The others refused the drink because they understood that He was calling Elijah.
 They wanted to see Elijah come to His rescue.
 I saw Him, breathe His last breath.
 His death was instant as if He put out the light.
 And while He died, darkness fell on all of us.
 Even the Roman commander over one hundred soldiers spoke out loud, “Truly, this man was the Son of God!”
 Then there was the cry coming from the Temple up to Golgotha via messengers, “The curtain in the Temple is torn in two from top to bottom!”
 I knew then that God had moved His seat from the Temple to the Cross.
 As I watched, I saw another acquaintance take a keen interest in what was taking place.
 I did not know that he was a secret admirer of Jesus.
 I knew that he was looking for the Kingdom of God to come.
 I did not know that he would come forth and use his influence to give Jesus a proper burial.
 Yes, Joseph of Arimathea was brave enough to face Pilate and ask for the body of Jesus.
 He, and his friend Nicodemus, wrapped the body in linen and placed it in a tomb that was cut out of rock.
 With the help of the Roman soldiers, they closed the tomb by rolling a huge stone on top of it.
 There was no way anyone could escape from such a tomb.
 The rock-tomb became symbolic for our faith in Jesus the Christ.